paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md

     (iii) enrollment in a program of vocational training.

+  (M) Child care requirements of the member (including whether a dependent of the member is enrolled in the Exceptional Family Member Program).

+  (N) The employment status of other adults in the household of the member.

+  (O) The location of the duty station of the member (including whether the member was separated from family while on duty).

+  (P) The effects of operating tempo and personnel tempo on the member and the household of the member.

-  (M) Other factors the Secretary of Defense and the Secretary of Homeland Security, in consultation with the Secretaries of Labor and Veterans Affairs, determine appropriate.
+  (R) 22 So in original.
+There is no subpar.
+(Q).
+Other factors the Secretary of Defense and the Secretary of Homeland Security, in consultation with the Secretaries of Labor and Veterans Affairs, determine appropriate.

 (2) Each member described in subsection (a) shall meet in person or by video conference with a counselor before beginning counseling under this section to—